Created on

 Create a Firewall policy using the multicast IP address as the destination and define the source subnet and user group.
 Select service as port 5353.

-- Add a rule to deny Any service with Destination IP 224.0.0.251 for IPv4 mDNS.
+- Add a rule to deny any service with Destination IP 224.0.0.251 for IPv4 mDNS.

-- Add another rule to deny Any service with Destination IP ff02::fb for IPv6 mDNS.
+- Add another rule to deny any service with Destination IP ff02::fb for IPv6 mDNS.

-Creating custom service in CLI console.
+Creating a custom service in the CLI console.

 config firewall service custom